mietek/halcyon-website/pages/reference/index.md

 > Command-line option: | `--sandbox-extra-apps=…`
 > Magic file:          | `.halcyon/sandbox-extra-apps`

-Additional Haskell applications to include in the sandbox layer, as build-time dependencies.
+Additional Haskell applications to include in the sandbox directory, as build-time dependencies.

 The applications must be separated by whitespace, and may be specified as: